lsst-sqre/sqr-008/index.rst

 =========================

-LPM-17 is the basis for the present design, it specifies single image requirements and how to select the datasets to compute them.
+LPM-17 is the basis for the present design, it specifies single image requirements and how to select the samples to compute them.
 In this section we summarize the single image requirements and discuss the selection of the QA datasets based on the outputs available in the baseline database schema as specified by LSE-163.